Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 ### Eclipse

-This assumes your project is set up correctly, that it can be built without errors, and that it does not yet have any run/debug configurations.
+This assumes your project is set up correctly, can be built without errors, and does not yet have any run/debug configurations.

 **1.** In the menu bar, click "Run" then "Run Configurations...".